jihuaxlab/ContrastiveRaman/README.md

 # Contrastive learning for Raman spectroscopy

-Code of the contrastive learning framework for Raman spectroscopy, proposed in our [paper](https://doi.org/10.1016/j.chemolab.2025.105384).
+Code of the contrastive learning for Raman spectroscopy, proposed in our [paper](https://doi.org/10.1016/j.chemolab.2025.105384).

 ## Requirements